phalcon/blog/_posts/2019-02-14-success-story-how-to-phalconize-a-carpentry-factory.md

 ![](/assets/files/devries-tablet-02.jpg)

-Tablet interface and complete task by pressing your own face.
+_Tablet interface and complete task by pressing your own face_

 ### Planning